The Granollers effect

 6. Can Cabanyes Natural Area

-The Natural Science Museum also manages the Can Cabanyes Nature Classroom, a green space located to the south of Granollers that’s named after the farmhouse that stood there in ancient times.
+The Natural Science Museum also runs the Can Cabanyes Nature Classroom, a green space located to the south of Granollers that’s named after the farmhouse that stood there in ancient times.
 With a surface area of eight hectares on the right bank of the Congost River, the area has become an important bird reserve.
 What’s more, over 80 different plant species have been identified there.